 We started on a very long process of food challenges; reintroducing groups of food chemicals to see which ones he reacts to.
 As a result, we discovered that he has intolerances to Salicylates, Glutamates, food colours and most preservatives.
 His intolerances to the natural food chemicals was diagnosed as moderate and we have been able to introduce moderate salicylate foods back into his diet.
 We are now trying to re-introduce some high salicylates, and have been trying to have occasional meals containing very high salicyaltes and additives and preservatives.
 The sleep disturbances that we originally saw as reactions no longer occur, instead he experiences “sneaky poos” (can’t control his bowels).
 I’m not sure which is worse!

-I am discovering a new love of cooking through creating recipes for my family and friends to eat, which are also safe for my son.
+I discovered a new love of cooking through creating recipes for my family and friends to eat, which are also safe for my son.
 This blog is about Oscar-friendly food.
 Food that is low to moderate in salicylates and glutamates, and free of artificial additives, colours and preservatives.
 And a little bit about the challenges of living with food intolerance along the way.
 There are also many recipes that are suitable for the RPAH Elimination diet and FAILSAFE diet.

 P.S Due to spammers, this is the only page that allows comments to be made.
 You can also contact my using the email link or via my Facebook page.